HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 One study found that a parent’s over-investment in their child’s size affected everyone in the home.

 Commenting about a child’s weight, how much they eat, or about their body size negatively affects body image.
+This kind of weight stigma causes feelings of shame, a negative body image, and may play a role in developing binge eating disorder (BED).

 Another factor that increases the risk of a child becoming a binge eater is whether a parent has an active eating disorder.
 Children of parents with BED are more likely to binge eat compared to children of larger-bodied parents who do not have an eating disorder.